Meet Lane Murdock, One Of The Teen Activists Leading The Gun Control Movement

 Beyond using social media to bring attention to her cause, Lane said she's arming herself with knowledge of gun policy.
 "So most of my time, other than tweeting and getting the word out, is educating myself because I'm 15," she said.
 "I think we're a highly educated generation.
 I think when you take that education, plus you take empowerment, kids who believe in themselves plus social media, you add all that together and you've got very smart people with very smart tools.
 And I think that's why we've been able to equip ourselves, because we have the whole world at our fingertips."

-Lane, much like the Parkland student activists, is very aware of her privilege, and plans to use it to ensure marginalized groups have their voices heard in this national gun control debate.
-"You look at other movements by people of color in the early 2000s and the 2010s, and you see how quickly the media turned against them, and now you look at how quickly media has been positive towards us," Lane said.
-"That's why for me and my team, we're planning on doing a lot more outreach to people of color organizations that have been fighting this fight for a long time, because they deserve the credit for their work."
+Lane, much like the Parkland student activists, is very aware of her privilege, and plans to use it to ensure marginalised groups have their voices heard in this national gun control debate.
+"You look at other movements by people of colour in the early 2000s and the 2010s, and you see how quickly the media turned against them, and now you look at how quickly media has been positive towards us," Lane said.
+"That's why for me and my team, we're planning on doing a lot more outreach to people of colour organisations that have been fighting this fight for a long time, because they deserve the credit for their work."

-As for what's next, Lane recognizes the fight for gun safety is just getting started.
+As for what's next, Lane recognises the fight for gun safety is just getting started.
 "My work does not end after April 20th," she said.
 "We have a lot more things in store.

 "I don't exactly know where I'll be in 10 years, but I know I'm not one for settling, so I will not disappear back into, quote-unquote, normal life.
 I definitely want to do something that's important and something that has a purpose."